 Our family library bursted with shelving that reached from floor to ceiling on both sides of the chimney in full blaze.
 The serene view of our rose garden and the sound of a crackling fire kept us stilled as we entered the world of our book of choice.
 Builders rarely construct new homes with libraries anymore.
 In the 50’s our dad was an insurance agent for State Farm and the living room was converted into his office.
 The winding staircase separated the living area from the library.
 Papa would bring his clients into the library for coffee and a game of chess in front of that fireplace.
 This posting is to honor the warm memories of days spent organizing various collections of used books into the Dewey system with my sister Mary.
 Momma Mia loved all of Agatha Christie, while my sis enjoyed the “Good Earth” by Pearl S. Buck.
 Today I treasure the time I have to luxuriate in the living Words that lie between the covers of my Bible.
 Reflecting on what God has to say to me within each passage from Genesis to Revelations.
-Enjoy the photos of these outdoor reading nooks and just imagine time alone reading books to your hearts content.
+Climb into your favorite nook with Zero WIFI and totally unplug from the world … it’s exactly what we all need at times!
+We don’t need more, we need less.
+Remembering my childhood library, the nook that got me hooked to books at 33 W. Rose.

 Purchase a quick read on Amazon